owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 But this was not true.

-I got a clean C++ implementation of the lox tree-walk interpreter to test alongside [here](https://github.com/zanders3/lox).
+I eventually got a clean C++ implementation of the lox tree-walk interpreter to test alongside [here](https://github.com/zanders3/lox).

 ### > Trying a proper implementation